jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

     $TUTORIAL_HOME/actions-tutorial-platform/src/test/java/com/someco/action/test

-Once you do that (or if you have simply checked out the tutorial source from GitHub) you can then run `./run.sh build_start` to start up the Alfresco Docker containers with your extensions installed.
+Once you do that (or if you have simply checked out the tutorial source from GitHub) you can then run `./run.sh build_start_it_supported` to start up the Alfresco Docker containers with your extensions installed.
 Once everything is up, run `./run.sh test` to compile and run the integration tests.

-In SDK 3.0.1 you can run Alfresco in the embedded Tomcat server and execute the integration tests in a single step by running `mvn install`.
-You may see some stack traces that make it seem like something didn't work.
-If you scroll up a little bit you should see that the tests ran successfully.
-The stack traces are a known issue with version 3.0.1 of the SDK.

 So at this point, you've got one new custom action, but it isn't configured in the Alfresco Share user interface.
 Before doing that, let's look at another